MIT-SPARK/config_utilities/docs/External.md

 > **ℹ️ Note**<br>
 > `loadExternalFactories` also supports a vector of libraries as an argument for convenience

-Note that in this example (on Linux), we are actually loading the file `libexternal_logger_plugin.so`, which is assumed to be available somewhere on `LD_LIBRARY_PATH`.
+Note that in this example (on Linux), we are actually loading the file `libexternal_talker_plugin.so`, which is assumed to be available somewhere on `LD_LIBRARY_PATH`.
 You can also load libraries via an absolute path (optionally omitting the `lib` prefix and the `.so` extension).

 Either version of `config::loadExternalFactories()` returns a scope-based guard that will unload the external libraries as soon as the guard is no longer in scope.